sharmingaziani/Weather-API/README.md

-# Weather-API

-Hey there and welcome to a fun API project I did using Libera Chat!

 ## Some things about this project:

-I developed an interactive information retrieval system that provides real-time data for a specified zip code or city.
+- I developed an interactive information retrieval system that provides real-time data for a specified zip code or city.

-I was able to designe an instance of a PircBot using event driven architecture to present data via web interface such as Libera Chat, enabling on-demand access to weather information.
+- Designed an instance of PircBot using event driven architecture to present data via web interface such as Libera Chat, enabling on-demand access to weather information.

-It alao incorporates JSON objects to facilitate data transfer from client/server and parsed the data to extract relevant data and user-specified locations.
+- Incorporated JSON objects to facilitate data transfer from client/server and parsed the data to extract relevant data and user-specified locations.

 ## How it works: